jay8anks/sqliteDemo/README.md

 This demo uses some code from various places around the web for presentation.
 Credit for any code used is commented in the code.

-Outside of that, this is a working demo that basically consists of the db file, one Web Form, and the web.config file.
+Outside of that, this is a working demo that basically consists of the db file (and it's .dll file), one Web Form, and the web.config file.
 It doesn't get much simpler than this.